fabian-hk/nano_siem/doc/configuration.md

 # Number of seconds a service can be unavailable
 # before the first notification is sent.
 OW_TIMEOUT_FIRST_NOTIFICATION=180

-# Number of seconds a service can be unavailable
-# before a reminder notification is sent.
-OW_TIMEOUT_REMINDER_NOTIFICATION=3600
 ```

 # Debugging